Our Maths Curriculum

 Assessment

-In Mathematics Mastery assessment is continuous.
-From the beginning of every lesson, teachers and teaching assistants will be assessing what their pupils are, or are not understanding and use this to scaffold each segment of the lesson.
-Interventions will be both planned for and ‘live’, meaning that misconceptions are dealt with immediately and high attaining pupils are challenged appropriately.
+In Maths Mastery, assessment is continuous.
+From the beginning of every lesson, teachers and teaching assistants will be assessing what their pupils are understanding and use this to scaffold each segment of the lesson.

 Pre- and post- teaching ensures that all children can achieve and are prepared for the following lesson.